LuisMoncayo/SALB1-problem/README.md

 This project has the files of a proposed three-part algorithm to find a solution to a stochastic Simple Assembly Line Balancing (SALB-1) problem.
 In this case the SALB-1 problem is solve; thus, the number of open cells is unknown as well as the assignation of the task to the open cells.

 The three parts are:
-1. Solve the mixed--integer linear programming model using GLPK via Pyomo.
+1. Solve the mixed-integer linear programming model using GLPK via Pyomo.
 The files are:
     _
    _ pyomo_implementation.py
    _ gearbox_instance.xlsx